Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Preliminaries

-In this scenario, we shall use two different means to detect resources of our interest, i.e., non-projective measurements.
+In this scenario, we shall use two different means to detect resources of our interest, {\it i.e.}, non-projective measurements.
 Firstly, we can have a convex set of target correlations, say $T[n,d,k]$, that we would like to simulate.
-In such a case, we define the winning condition as obtaining a correlation in the set $T[n,d,k]$.
-A typical question is regarding robustness against noise.
-In this direction, we will later show that qudit non-projective measurements yield some correlations in $T[n,d,k]$ even in the presence of noise for some explicit tasks.
-Secondly, we can define a quantity, ${\map R}$ as a figure of merit, which is a function (not necessarily linear) of the joint probability distribution $\{p(a_1,\cdots,a_n)\}_{a_1,\cdots,a_n}$.
-If this quantity ${\map R}$ has a threshold value for measuring devices with fundamentally $d$-outcomes, obtaining some value beyond this threshold will detect non-projective, {\it i.e.} fundamentally more than $d$-outcome measurements.
-In an operational theory, the objective would be to minimize the local operation dimension to achieve the target correlation in the first case while the second case requires one to optimize the quantity ${\map R}$ over all states and effects given an upper bound on the operational dimension of the local sub-systems.
-We will specify apriori in each case whether we will be using the former or latter for detecting non-projective measurements.
+In such a case, we define the winning condition as obtaining any correlation in this set.
+A typical question in such scenarios is regarding robustness against noise.
+In this direction, for some explicit tasks, we will later show that qudit non-projective measurements yield some correlations in $T[n,d,k]$ even in the presence of noise.
+Secondly, we can define a quantity, ${\map R}[\mathbb{G}~(n,d,k)]$ as a figure of merit, which is a function (not necessarily linear) of the joint probability distribution $\{p(a_1,\cdots,a_n)\}_{a_1,\cdots,a_n}$.
+If this quantity ${\map R} [\mathbb{G}~(n,d,k)]$ has a threshold value for measuring devices with fundamentally $d$-outcomes, obtaining some value beyond this threshold will detect non-projective, {\it i.e.} fundamentally more than $d$-outcome measurements.
+Using an operational theory, the objective would be to achieve a target correlation using a shared state and effect in the first case while the second case requires one to optimise the quantity ${\map R}[\mathbb{G}~(n,d,k)]$ over all states and effects given an upper bound on the operational dimension of the local sub-systems.
+We will specify a priori for each task whether we will be using the former or latter for detecting non-projective measurements.
 Additionally, if the system, measurement, and probability rule are given by some theory $\mathcal{X}$ then the class target correlations or the figure of merit could be used to prove that the theory is not physical.
-Specifically, later we will use one such operational task to show that certain polygon GPTs are unphysical.
-We would refer to such an operational task in short as $\mathbb{G}~(n,d,k)$ henceforth.
-In case the uncharacterized measuring device of each party is assumed to be identical then we will use $\mathbb{G}^{sym}~(n,d,k)$ to denote this task.
+Specifically, later we will use one such task to show that certain polygon GPTs are unphysical.
+We would refer to the operational task defined above in short as $\mathbb{G}~(n,d,k)$ henceforth.
+In case the uncharacterised measuring device of each party is assumed to be identical then we will use $\mathbb{G}^{sym}~(n,d,k)$ to denote the task.